Let’s start with the basics.

-Prototypes can be broadly classified into four distinctive types, based on the purpose they serve.
+Prototypes can be broadly classified into four distinct types based on their purpose.

 A feasibility prototype is, in essence, the minimal code your development team must create to understand whether you need to proceed with your idea or trash it.
-It is utilised in product discovery and to analyse and understand the technical risks associated with your product.
+It is utilized in product discovery and to analyze and understand the technical risks associated with your product.

 These prototypes are just basic wireframes that you can use to convey your startup idea to end-users.